 Offshoring refers to getting services or products from another country or relocating production to another country.
 In software work, India has emerged as the dominant player in offshoring.

 Today 63% of the outsourcing consultants expect their client’s marketing to increase in 2019.
-The new technologies and IoT such as AI and automated chat bots are likely to introduced in more outsourcing business.
+The new technologies and IoT such as AI and automated chatbots are likely to introduce in more outsourcing business.

 Why Offshoring is attractive to businesses:

 The top reason to outsource overseas is to benefit from lower operational and labor costs are among the primary reasons why companies choose to outsource.
 Also, companies need to focus on their core business processes while delegating tedious time-consuming processes to external agencies.

 Business planning and development needs analysis and you will be able to spend more time and resources to core functions if the non-core ones are being dealt with by another company.